5g-media/accounting-agent/README.md

 # 5G-MEDIA Accounting Agent

+This component operates as a mediator among the [5G-MEDIA MAPE service](https://github.com/5g-media/mape) and the [AAA mechanisms](https://github.com/5g-media/5G-MEDIA_AAA) in the 5G-MEDIA Service Platform Virtualization (SVP).

+## Introduction

-The purpose of Accounting agent is to find and keep track of the associations between Tenants, Network Services (NS), Virtualized Network Functions (VNFs) and (Virtual Deployment Units) VDUs, receive metrics regarding VDUs for billing purposes of a catalogue tenant and push them to a service through an available API.
+The purpose of Accounting agent is to find and keep track of the associations between Tenants, Network Services (NS), Virtualized Network Functions (VNFs) and (Virtual Deployment Units) VDUs, receive metrics regarding VDUs for billing purposes of a catalogue tenant and push them to the Accounting API (part of the AAA mechanisms).
 Accounting agent is basically composed by six components:

   * __OSM Notification Handler__: Connects to OSM's intra-Kafka broker and receives notifications about NSs
   * __Accounting Client__: A client for the API offered by the billing-accounting service